GregDMeyer/dynamite/examples/scripts/README.md

 ## Features demonstrated

 Below we give (non-exhaustive) lists of the computations and programming patterns appearing in each of the examples, to help those looking to figure out how to perform particular tasks.
-If you don't see something listed here, we still suggest looking at the examples, it may just have not made the list below!
+If you don't see what you're looking for in these lists, we still suggest looking at the examples; it may just have not made the lists below!

+### In all examples

+ - Building operators
+ - Using `mpi_print` to avoid duplicated output when running with many MPI ranks
+ - Separating "data" output and "human" output by printing to `stderr` (except Kagome example)

 ### MBL